-You’ve probably heard it on the news: harmful blue rays can cause macular degeneration.
+You’ve probably heard it on the news: blue light may contribute to macular degeneration.
 But what exactly is this medical condition?

 Macular Degeneration is the number one cause of vision loss.
 It affects more than 10 million Americans – more than both glaucoma and cataracts combined.